ELIGIBLE 2022 NC HIGH SCHOOL GRADUATES WILL HAVE THEIR TUITION AND FEES COVERED AT ANY ONE OF OUR “GREAT 58” COMMUNITY COLLEGES FOR UP TO TWO YEARS.

-- Be a North Carolina resident for tuition purposes
+- Be a North Carolina resident according to the NC Residency Determination Service.**

-- Complete the Free Application for Federal Student Aid (FAFSA) for 2021-22
+- Complete the Free Application for Federal Student Aid (FAFSA) for 2022-23 and subsequent years.

 - Have an Expected Family Contribution (EFC) from $0 - $15,000. (“EFC” is based upon student’s FAFSA determination)